A-Nitram/Jaxxa-Rimworld/Readme.txt

 		- A counter to walls being damaged before the shot gets intercepted.
 	- Coding enhancements to work more reliably and predictably 0.08
-	- Fix for shield strength not being charged on load
+	- Fix for shield strength not being charged on loading a save game

 Planned:
 	-Early Warning?